-Changes in the prices of distiller's grains and iDGs[TM] could have a material adverse effect on our financial condition.
+Changes in the prices of distiller's grains and iDGsTM could have a material adverse effect on our financial condition.

-We sell distiller's grains as a co-product from the production of ethanol at the Agri-Energy Facility during any period in which the production of isobutanol is temporarily paused and our management decides, based on the then-current economic conditions for the production of ethanol, that the Agri-Energy Facility will be temporarily reverted to ethanol production, or during periods in which we produce both isobutanol and ethanol simultaneously.
+We sell distiller's grains as a co-product from the production of ethanol at the Agri-Energy Facility during any period in which the production of isobutanol is temporarily paused and our management decides that the Agri-Energy Facility will be temporarily reverted to ethanol production, or during periods in which we produce both isobutanol and ethanol simultaneously.
 We may also sell distiller's grains produced by other ethanol facilities that we acquire, enter into a joint venture or tolling arrangement with, or license to in the future.
 We also sell the iDGsTM that are produced as a co-product of our commercial isobutanol production.
 Distiller's grains and iDGsTM compete with other animal feed products, and decreases in the prices of these other products could decrease the demand for and price of distiller's grains and iDGsTM.
 Additionally, we have produced limited quantities of commercial iDGsTM and, as such, there is a risk that our iDGsTM may not meet market requirements.
-If the price of distiller's grains and iDGsTM decreases or our iDGsTM do not meet market requirements, our revenue from the sale of distiller's grains and future revenue from the sale of iDGsTM could suffer, which could have a material adverse effect on our financial condition.
+If the price of distiller's grains and iDGsTM could suffer, which could have a material adverse effect on our financial condition.